 Training generally refers to the process of creating opportunities for people to develop new and distinct knowledge, skills or values.
 Many NDI civic participation programs involve training activities designed to provide civic leaders and activists with practical knowledge and skills, and ultimately to promote their participation in a range of political processes.
 Therefore, training involves bringing about a transformation through learning on the part of those participating in training activities.
-Changing Whatever the set of objectives and whatever the corresponding methods used, every the way people think and act, however, is typically a difficult undertaking.
+Changing the way people think and act, however, is typically a difficult undertaking.
 For this reason, an effective training program requires planning and an operational understanding of different educational techniques and approaches, and the cultural environment.